LukePrior/Australian-Open-Banking-Data-Database/README.md

 ## Contributing

-Simply submit a pull request updating this README.
+If you have any changes to the providers or documentation simply submit a pull request updating this README or open an issue describing the problems.

-## List of Current Providers
+## List of Current Providers - 96

 **Big Four Banks**